petrelharp/ftprime_ms/fwdpy11_arg_example/README.rst

     must add a --gcc flag to the last command in the following code block.
 I (KRT) make no guarantees about success on OS X.

+    Further, this repos requires msprime 0.5.0, which is the version developed for the Kelleher et al. paper.
+Recent versions of msprime (currently 0.6.x) have slight tweaks to the Tables API that would require some changes to this code.
+The best bet is to install msprime 0.5.0, for example using conda as shown below.

 Instructions for conda on Linux, which assume that the current working directory is ftprime_ms/fwdpy11_arg_example: